Just reporting this week…I will leave it to readers to comment beyond my brief comments here…

 - 86% said that life sustaining treatment is NOT being withdrawn “too soon.”

 - About a quarter would continue treatment in defiance of a family’s wishes if they thought there was a reasonable chance of success.
-Another quarter would not defy the family, and fully half left the door open (“it depends”).

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.